Masthabanu/Capstone-Project/README.md

-# E - Commerce Sales Performance Dashboard
+# E-Commerce Sales Performance Dashboard

 **Project Overview:**
 This project focuses on analyzing an E-Commerce sales dataset to evaluate business performance and identify key sales trends.